 During the lease term in Northern Virginia

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Northern Virginia, the renter must allow us to come into the rental property.
-Some valid reasons to go into rental property are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Northern Virginia, the tenant must allow us to come into the rental.
+Some good reasons to enter rental property are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Northern Virginia.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Northern Virginia.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference